zaze06/Speedometer/readme.md

 # Speedometer
-This is a simple mod for forge and fabric that displays your current speed
+This is a simple mod for Forge, Fabric, and NeoForged that displays your current speed

 ## Credits to
-[org.json](https://www.json.org/json-en.html) *Included due to problems whit ForgeGradle*
+[org.json](https://www.json.org/json-en.html) *Included due to problems whit Gradle and building*

 ## Compile your own version?
 1. Download source code